Your car's turbo system - assuming it has one - boosts power and acceleration on the road.

 Turbos are popular because they give you more power without the financial and environmental costs that come with larger cars (and their larger engines).

 Turbos can however, go wrong.
-Here we take at look at some of the causes of a faulty turbo and blown turbo symptoms..
+Here we take a look at some of the causes of a faulty turbo and blown turbo symptoms...

 Air and fuel mix together in your engine to produce power.